tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

   purpose of computing a path and reporting it without the need to instantiate the LSP or commit any resources.
 In such a case, the path is configured in 'compute-only' mode to distinguish it from the default behavior.
-A 'compute-only' path is configured as usual with the associated per path constraints and properties on a device or TE controller.
+A 'compute-only' path is configured as usual with the associated per-path constraints and properties on a device or TE controller.
 The device or TE controller computes the feasible paths subject to configured constraints.
   A client may query the 'compute-only' computed path properties 'on-demand',